cemalsenel/cemalsenel/README.md

 ### Hi there, I'm Cemal 👋

-You can see my full-stack project created by ReactJs and Spring Boot by following link. https://bankanatolia.netlify.app/
+You can see my full-stack project created by ReactJs and SpringBoot by following link. https://bankanatolia.netlify.app/

 Here is my petclinic-microservices-deployment by AWS Services and DevOps tools.